Yankees vs. Diamondbacks: Betting Trends, Records ATS, Home/Road Splits

 Yankees Betting Records & Stats

-- The Yankees have been chosen as underdogs in 55 games this year and have walked away with the win 24 times (43.6%) in those games.
+- The Yankees have been underdogs in 56 games this season and have come away with the win 24 times (42.9%) in those contests.

-- The Yankees have an implied victory probability of 50% according to the moneyline set for this matchup.
+- Bookmakers have implied with the moneyline set for this matchup that the Yankees have a 48.8% chance of pulling out a win.

-- New York and its opponents have gone over the total this season in 68 of its 153 opportunities.
+- Games involving New York have gone over the total set by bookmakers in 69 of 154 chances this season.

+- The Yankees are 6-6-0 against the spread in their 12 games with a line set by sportsbooks this season.

 Check out the latest odds and place your bets on and the with BetMGM Sportsbook.
 Use bonus code "GNPLAY" for special offers!